Bencepapa/Gluglu/README.md

 ![Screenshot of the game](img/gluglu.bmp)

 The original game was created for the Siemens C60 and then later it was tested on various Nokia brickphones.
-I found some kind people on the net to translate the game to various languages like German, French and Spanish if I remember correctly.
+I found some kind people on the net to translate the game to various languages like Hungarian, English, German and Finnish.
 In the settings, the player could choose the difficulty (how many different marble colors to use, and what level it should start), also it supported black and white devices and color blind folks by offering shapes instead of colored marbles.
 The game also figured out the resolution and adapted the graphics to that.

 ![Gluglu screenshot](img/gluglu_c60.jpg)